archichris/multus-cni/doc/configuration.md

 Follow these steps to specify the default network on a pod-by-pod basis:

-1. First, you need to define all your cluster networks as network-attachment-definition objects.
+1. First, you need to define all your cluster networks as nad objects.

 2. Next, you can specify the network you want in pods with the `v1.multus-cni.io/default-network` annotation.
 Pods which do not specify this annotation will keep using the CNI as defined in the Multus config file.